Dr Jamie Farnes

 Dr Jamie Farnes is a postdoctoral researcher at the University of Sydney, having previously completed his PhD at the Cavendish Laboratory, University of Cambridge, and a BSc at Royal Holloway, University of London.
 His research focuses on the origin and evolution of magnetic fields in the Universe, using a number of world-class instruments including the Australia Telescope Compact Array in New South Wales, Australia, the Arecibo Observatory in Puerto Rico, and the Giant Metrewave Radio Telescope in Pune, India.

-Dr Farnes is a passionate science communicator and is currently jointly leading the "CAASTRO in the Classroom" outreach programme within the ARC Centre of Excellence for All-Sky Astrophysics.
+Dr Farnes is a passionate science communicator and until 2015 was leading the "CAASTRO in the Classroom" outreach programme within the ARC Centre of Excellence for All-Sky Astrophysics.

 The application of radio astronomy to a wide range of different topics, with a particular focus on all aspects of polarimetry and cosmic magnetism.
-Current interests include supernova remnants, quasar absorption lines as a probe of intervening galaxies, galaxy interactions, rest-frame polarisation properties, statistical studies of catalogues of depolarisation and Faraday rotation, low-frequency polarimetric surveys, and the Square Kilometre Array.
+Current interests include supernova remnants, quasar absorption lines as a probe of intervening galaxies, galaxy interactions, rest-frame polarisation properties, statistical studies of catalogues of depolarisation and Faraday rotation, low-frequency polarimetric surveys, and the run up towards the Square Kilometre Array.